The Chart for Oil States International Inc. (OIS) Is Flashing Mixed Signals

 OIS’s Market Performance

-OIS stocks went down by -5.33% for the week, with a monthly drop of -0.31% and a quarterly performance of 12.90%, while its annual performance rate touched 153.57%.
-The volatility ratio for the week stands at 4.55% while the volatility levels for the past 30 days are set at 5.44% for Oil States International Inc..
-The simple moving average for the period of the last 20 days is -4.90% for OIS stocks with a simple moving average of -2.25% for the last 200 days.
+OIS stocks went up by 5.47% for the week, with a monthly drop of -5.07% and a quarterly performance of 20.81%, while its annual performance rate touched 128.57%.
+The volatility ratio for the week stands at 8.52% while the volatility levels for the past 30 days are set at 6.30% for Oil States International Inc..
+The simple moving average for the period of the last 20 days is -0.98% for OIS stocks with a simple moving average of 0.48% for the last 200 days.

 Analysts’ Opinion of OIS